civol/HDLRuby/README.md

 __Warning__:

- - This is very preliminary work which may  (will) change a lot before we release a stable version.
+ - This is still preliminary work which may change a before we release a stable version.
  - It is highly recommended to have both basic knowledge of the Ruby language and hardware description languages before using HDLRuby.